mramshaw/Alexa-Stuff/README.md

 Alexa is impressive.
 While the regional voices vary in quality, they all sound fairly natural - with little of the robotic quality often found with TTS systems.

+Human–computer interaction (once referred to as __HCI__) is a very old research topic.
+Likewise, Interactive voice response (__IVR__) has been on the technology horizon for quite some time too.
+With Alexa and other simliar products the promise of all of this research has finally reached maturity (which doesn't mean to say that further improvement is not possible - in fact, I am sure all of these products will continue to evolve and improve).
+What has finally been delivered is a full-fledged voice-user interface (__VUI__) - no keys to press or buttons to push; simply talk to it!

 You can check out my first published Alexa Skill here:

     https://www.amazon.com/dp/B078WGVWL2